 SUCURI Q2 hacked analysis report shows 74% of 9,771 infected websites was WordPress.
-WordPress is loved by millions of website owners and having more than 58% market share in content management system for websites.
+Millions of website owners love WordPress and having more than 58% market share in a content management system for sites.

 I see hundreds of questions/concern every month in Facebook Group, Stack Overflow regarding website got hacked/malware infected.